VlachosGroup/Multiscale-KMC/README.md

 To Do
 - Read reaction network and rate information from an input file.
 - Put modes for steady-state vs. transient and STS vs. TTS
+- Need to automate finding the variable transformation for two time-scale versions
 - Include a latex document with a simple example worked out (with data)

 Desired functionality